CommonWealth College of Excellence (CCE)

 Background

-Commonwealth College of Excellence (CCE) is relatively a small college and currently has no higher education students.
+Commonwealth College of Excellence (CCE) is a higher education college and is located the cosmopolitan area of North Finchley.

 Assessment of current performance